Leaders.com

 Transactional

 A leader who uses the transactional style influences behavior and performance by giving out rewards and punishments.
-This style focuses on other people’s performance through more surface-level incentives.
+This leadership development style focuses on other people’s performance through more surface-level incentives.
 For instance, rewards can be anything from pay raises to additional paid time off to even an Employee of the Month award.

 Transformational